A-Aidyn/Google-Keep-Refresher/README.md

 HOW TO USE
 1. Download source code to your local computer
 2. Allow the script an access to your google account.
 By clicking this url https://accounts.google.com/b/0/DisplayUnlockCaptcha
-3. Run the script with comman  python code.py
+3. Run the script with command
+   python3 code.py
 4. Enter your credentials
 5. Enjoy!